JennEYoon/datasciY/datasciY.com/projects/data/readme.md

 #### Description:

-Put data files for website hosted projects here, except for files > 10 MB.
+Put data files for website hosted projects here, except for files > 15 MB.
-Host large data files from Googld Drive, and provide shareable link.
+Host large data files from Google Drive, and provide shareable link.
 Avoid AWS transfer out fees for large files.

-For very large files > 50 MB, zip and use tor for downloads, or give URL link to data source.
+For larger files > 50 MB, zip and use tor for downloads, or give URL link to original data source.

 ---